Occluded Fronts – What They Are And How They Occur

 Before any detail about the formation and associated weather conditions of this occurrence can be discussed, one needs to have a clear understanding of what precisely an occluded front is.

-An occluded front occurs when a cold front moves faster and eventually overtakes a warm front which forms an occluded front through a process called cyclogenesis*.
+An occluded front occurs when a cold front moves faster and eventually overtakes a warm front, resulting in the formation of an occluded front through a process called cyclogenesis.

 * Cyclogenesis is the term that usually refers to the strengthening of a cyclonic circulation around a low-pressure system.
 As the name suggests, this phenomenon closely follows the formation and fortification of a type of cyclone.